alterNERDtive/VoiceAttack-profiles/docs/RatAttack.md

   IRC.
 Will only work if you actually have [your IRC client setup to send case announcements to VoiceAttack](../configuration/RatAttack/#getting-case-data-from-irc).

+Opening a case will automatically copy the client’s system to the clipboard for easy route plotting.
+This can be disabled.

 ### Making Calls ###